tataratat/releso/README.md

  - pydantic
  - stable-baselines3
  - tensorboard
- - torchvision
  - hjson
- - gustav

-The first two/three packages can be installed via pip and/or conda with the following command:
+The packages can be installed via pip or conda with the following commands:

 **pip** (activation of the venv should be done beforehand)